ragumagu/note-a-bhairavi/README.md

 With rhythmic notation, sometimes, it is useful to see notes laid out in groups, instead of a grid.

+To distinguish between a grid of notes and a grouping of notes, I use a pilcrow - ⁋.

 |Without grouping | With grouping |
 | --- | --- |
 | <img src="images/alignment-without-sample.png" width=360> | <img src="images/alignment-sample.png" width=360> |